sohaibdaoudi/V2G_TS_Project/README.md

 ## 🙏 Acknowledgements

 * This project adapts and builds upon the concepts demonstrated in the "24-hour Simulation of a Vehicle-to-Grid (V2G) System" example provided by MathWorks for MATLAB & Simulink.
 We thank MathWorks for making such examples available to the community.
-You can find the original simulation concept here: [**INSERT LINK TO THE ORIGINAL MATLAB SIMULATION HERE - e.g., MathWorks File Exchange or example page**]
+You can find the original simulation concept [here](https://www.mathworks.com/help/sps/ug/24-hour-simulation-of-a-vehicle-to-grid-v2g-system.html)

 ## 🔮 Future Work